kyma-project/community/docs/guidelines/releases-guidelines/03-kyma-cli-release-process.md

 ---
-title: Kyma CLI release process
+title: Kyma CLI Release Process
 label: internal
 ---

 This document describes how to create a Kyma CLI release.

-## Release content
+## Release Content

 A Kyma CLI release consists of: